How You Can Earn Up to £100 an Hour from Paid Market Research in the UK

 These can be pretty interesting, and if you're a people watcher like me, it's fascinating to see the other research participants who join the meeting, as they come from all around the UK, or even the world, creating a diverse mix of people.

 IDR Medical offers a comprehensive, in-depth guide on the nature and methods of focus groups.
-If you're interested, you can read more on their website to become familiar with the process should you decide to participate in one yourself.
+If you're interested, you can read more on their website to become familiar with the process, should you decide to participate in one yourself.

 Product Testing

 They send you something to use.
-You try it out and share your thoughts either via email, or most likely, you'll get a link to complete surveys online.
+You try it out and share your thoughts either via email or, most likely, you'll get a link to complete surveys online.

-I tested a pet food brand and an oven cleaner that actually outperformed what I usually use, so I found a new product that I still use today as a resuly of taking part in a study!
+I tested a pet food brand and an oven cleaner that actually outperformed what I usually use, so I found a new product that I still use today as a result of taking part in a study!

 How Much Could You Earn?